AstraLLM/AstraLLM/README.md

 Deep dive into how AstraLLM interacts with AsterDEX smart contracts for trade execution.

 #### Gas Optimization Techniques
-Methods for minimizing transaction costs on Astar Network.
+Methods for minimizing transaction costs on AsterDex Network.

 #### MEV Protection
 Understanding and protecting against maximal extractable value attacks on DEX trades.